MadMatcher/MadLib/docs/create_features_temp.md

 get_extra_tokenizers() # returns the extra tokenizer classes that are implemented, but not used in MadLib: AlphaNumeric, 5gram, Stripped3gram, Stripped5gram
 ```

-If you wanted to use all of the default and extra tokenizers, your script would include the following:
+**Example**: If you wanted to use all of the default and extra tokenizers, your script would include the following:
 ```python3
 from MadLib import get_base_tokenizers, get_extra_tokenizers